 What do you do when you are sending business or personal emails?
 You just write the text, edit it a bit and then send it across.
 However, when you are sending it to a subscriber, you tend to format it carefully and modify every aspect of the email.

-As a result, Gmail believes that the email is not being sent by a person, but by the company.
+As a result, Gmail believes that the email is not being sent by a person, but by the email design agency.
 Too much formatting can actually spoil your marketing efforts.
 Avoid the HTML formatting, and use plain text when drafting an email.
 You might need to change the template that you are using to send the emails, in case your email template requires you to format it every time before you send the email across.

 Content should be short & personal